ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 ## Before you start ⚠️

 This guide assumes that you are familiar with the widgets concept introduced in the {@link framework/guides/tutorials/implementing-a-block-widget Implementing a block widget} and {@link framework/guides/tutorials/implementing-an-inline-widget implementing an inline widget} tutorials.
-The tutorial will also reference various concepts from the {@link framework/guides/architecture/intro CKEditor 5 architecture}.
+The tutorial also references various concepts concerning the {@link framework/guides/architecture/intro CKEditor 5 architecture}.

 ## Bootstrapping the project

-The overall project structure will be similar to one described in {@link framework/guides/tutorials/implementing-an-inline-widget#bootstrapping-the-project bootstrapping the project} section of the "Implementing an inline widget" tutorial.
+The overall project structure will be similar to one described in the {@link framework/guides/tutorials/implementing-an-inline-widget#bootstrapping-the-project Bootstrapping the project} section of the "Implementing an inline widget" tutorial.

-First, install required dependencies:
+First, install the required dependencies:

 ```bash
 npm install --save \